The “trick” to understanding gravity is to think in terms of pushing rather than pulling.

 And then there is the whole matter (ha, ha) of Dark Matter.
 Einstein’s theory of gravity is so far off on a galactic scale that enormous amounts of Dark Matter have to be theoretically added to galaxies to make the gravitational numbers come out right.
 It’s a rather huge elephant in the room.
 Instead of having a small army of scientists scrambling to discover the mythical Dark Matter, why not just admit that the theory is wrong?
 As Wikipedia put it: “In philosophy of science, dark matter is an example of an auxiliary hypothesis, an ad hoc postulate that is added to a theory in response to observations that falsify it.”
 Update: scientists have found a galaxy, exactly one, that conforms to Einstein’s theory.
 Ironically, this makes Einstein look even more wrong because it blows up the whole elaborate theory of Dark Matter that scientists were expecting to fix Einstein’s theory just as soon as one of those slippery Dark-Matter particles was finally caught.

 The idea that large numbers of particles can sail through your body is supported by the neutrino, which are smaller than electrons and have no charge.
 So, they pass through matter very easily and rarely collide with atoms.
 Billions pass through you every day.
-(This page has a photo of neutrino colliding with a hydrogen proton.)
+(This page has a photo of a neutrino colliding with a hydrogen proton.)
 Photons can’t pass through your body, but gravitons can.
 So, there is a graviton flux.

 Photons are the quanta of the electromagnetic field.
 Similarly, gravitons are the quanta of the gravitational field, making the graviton a gauge boson.
 Ironically, bosons were conceived by Satyendra Nath Bose, and the abolisher of gravity himself, Albert Einstein.